jeanmariano/prime-multiplication/README.md

 Prints out the multiplication table of the first N primes.

+Run _prime.rb_ to print out the multiplication table.
+Run _test.rb_ to see unit testing.

 The format of the table is as follows.
 If N=3, then the table should look like:

 X | 2 | 3 | 5